storj/docs/app/dcs/third-party-tools/docker/page.md

 The process is simple:

-1. Create/prepare all the JSON / blob files to upload to Storj DCS with uplink CLI (or UI)
+1. Create/prepare all the JSON / blob files to upload to Storj with uplink CLI (or UI)

 2. During the upload, define the custom HTTP header for the manifests